jersou/clite-parser/README.md

 ### meta

-Use meta to avoid the import.meta.main check :
+Use meta to avoid the manual `import.meta.main` check :

 ```typescript
 if (import.meta.main) { // if the file is imported, do not execute this block